-By Dec.
-1, 2020, a nine-member task force is to report its findings to the Legislature on the impact of allowing wine to be shipped directly to Alabama consumers.
-Five direct shipment bills died in the 2019 regular session.
-Direct wine shipment legislation also has died in previous sessions, most recently in 2017.
+At least five direct shipment bills died in the 2019 regular session.
+Direct wine shipment legislation also died in previous sessions, most recently in 2017.

 Act No. 2019 – 197 creates the panel that is to determine the benefits of direct shipment “while protecting current businesses and ensuring that alcohol is delivered in a responsible manner.”

-The nine-member task force will include a licensed Alabama wine manufacturer, distributor and retailer as well as a representative of a shipping and delivery business.
-The Alabama Alcoholic Beverage Control board will also have a representative.
-The other members will be lawmakers.
+The nine-member task force includes a licensed Alabama wine manufacturer, distributor and retailer as well as a representative of a shipping and delivery business.
+The Alabama Alcoholic Beverage Control board also has a representative.
+The other members are lawmakers.

 The group, which is to conduct at least two public hearings, is to look at other states’ direct shipment laws, especially states that have a three-tier system for alcohol sales – manufacturers, distributors and retailers.

 Besides Collins’ bill, four other direct shipping bills had been awaiting floor debate at the time this task force was created:

 - SB274 by Sen. Bobby Singleton, D-Greensboro, which is similar, but not identical to HB350, would have allowed an already licensed wine manufacturer or an entity with a federal basic wine manufacturing permit to obtain a wine direct shipper permit from the Alabama Alcohol Beverage Control Board.

 - SB234 by Sen. Tom Whatley, R-Auburn, would have allowed licensed small farm wineries to self-distribute their table wines to licensed retailers or to sell directly to adult consumers.
 The wineries could also contract with a third-party common carrier for deliveries.

 - SB271 by Sen. Andrew Jones, R-Centre, would have allowed small craft wineries or breweries to deliver their product to adults in areas where alcohol sales are already allowed in Alabama.

 This article is part of the Alabama Retail Report, a communication for Alabama Retail Association members.
 Not a member?
 Join us!